JMAConsulting/biz.jmaconsulting.mte/README.md

 Disable Instructions
 ====================
 Disabling the extension turns off its functionality but does not remove the software, and the database tables and data created by the extension.
-* Go to Administer >> Customize Data and Screens >> Manage Extensions.
+* Go to Administer >> System Settings >> Manage Extensions (or for CiviCRM versions <=4.4, Administer >> Customize Data and Screens >> Manage Extensions).
 * Beside Mandrill Emails on the Extensions tab, click Disable.
 * On the confirmation page, click Disable.

-Uninstall Instructions
+Disable and Uninstall Instructions
 ======================
 Uninstalling the extension removes the changes it made to your database and the data that was inserted into your database to track emails sent via the extension to Mandrill.
 * Disable the extension following the instructions above.
-* On the Administer >> Customize Data and Screens >> Manage Extensions page, Extensions tab, beside Mandrill Emails extension, click Uninstall.
-* On the confirmation page, click Uninstall.
+* On the Administer >> System Settings >> Manage Extensions (or for CiviCRM versions <=4.4, Administer >> Customize Data and Screens >> Manage Extensions), Extensions tab, beside Mandrill Emails extension, click Disable, and on the confirmation page, click Disable.
+This removes the functionality from the UI and stops email from being delivered via Mandrill, and for any callbacks from Mandrill for previously sent mail to be recorded.
+* To continue to send mail from CiviCRM that was previously sent via Mandrill Emails, ensure that your settings are correct at Administer >> System Settings > Outbound Email (SMTP/Sendmail).
+* If desired, on the Extensions tab beside Mandrill Emails, click Uninstall.
+This destroys database tables created by the Mandrill Emails extension when it was installed, and removes the software for the extension from the server.